Just when you thought

 ‘If she’s harmed, you’re dead.’

-‘Mr. Young, Mr. Young, we do not do things like this.
+‘Mr. Young, Mr. Young, we do not do things that way.
 We need only negotiate these points and all is well.’
 He took a list out of his inner pocket and passed it over.
 Leyton scanned it, realized it was the negotiating points on the balcony before, plus some concerning the fishing fleet.

 ‘We’ve already concluded the deal on the balcony, the fishing fleet would require all four principals present.’

 ‘A pity.
 Most unfortunate.
-Enjoy your life with the two Jennys.’
+Enjoy your life with the two Jennies, very pretty girls, yes?’

-He turned and swiftly exited the hallway where they were, the torpedo followed, Leyton went back to the great hall and it was a matter of sheer chance to catch a glimpse of her being hustled from the columned side walkway but his training was not to chase, rather anticipate where’d they go.
-He pulled out the map of the place from their preparation and thought it might be out to a waiting car the rate they were going.
+He turned and swiftly exited the bar, the patron’s man followed, Leyton went back to the great hall, realizing what he would be expected to do and deciding not to do that.
+It was a matter of sheer chance to catch a glimpse of Jane being hustled from the columned side walkway but his training said not to chase, to rather anticipate where’d they go.
+Plus he’d seen two people on his own tail.

 Out of the corner of her mouth, she said there were two more.
 It wasn’t too hard to pick them, they knew they were rumbled and they too went quickly.
 A stroke of luck was one of the couples they’d spoken with earlier coming to the bar, Leyton insisted on buying their drinks and then spoke low and earnestly to the man, in English, that their lives were in danger and they needed to get to a taxi but not one waiting outside.